Perkele meaning — a Finn in the cold, expression of controlled frustration and resigned intensity

 1. When the coffee runs out

 You wake up.
 You need coffee.
 The tin is empty.
-There is no ceremony to this moment, no pause for reflection.
-Just the tin, and then the word.
+There is no ceremony to this moment and no pause for reflection.
+There is just the tin, and then the word.

 2. When your phone lands screen-down